victorzottmann/sound-level-calculator/README.md

 <img src="docs/screenshots/equal-loudness-inverted.png" alt="equal-loudness-inverted" style="zoom: 33%;" />

 Finally, the table below demonstrates how the A-Weighted conversion is made given a set of sound pressure levels.
-In this case, the levels used belong to the standardized level of speech (Australian / New Zealand Standards).
+In this case, the levels used belong to the standardized level of speech (Standards Australia, 2016).

 <img src="docs/screenshots/a-weighting.jpeg" alt="a-weighting table" style="zoom:50%;" />